rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Simple variables
 ================

-Simple variables are very easy to define and use.
-See :ref:`setting_variables` for information on the many places you can use this syntax to set variables.
+Simple variables combine a variable name with a single value.
+You can use this syntax (and the list and dictionary syntax shown below) in a variety of places.
+See :ref:`setting_variables` for information on where to set variables.

 Defining simple variables
 -------------------------

 You can define a simple variable using YAML syntax.
 For example::

-  foo_port: 1495
+  remote_install_path: /opt/my_app_config

 Referencing simple variables
 ----------------------------